Get BusinessBalls Premium for yourself or your organisation. Find out more here.

 The management and monitoring of operations are crucial to the success of any organisational leader.
 Here we will explore what operations management is, as well as how you can manage and monitor it for sustained business performance.
+This course will introduce learners to the components of an operational plan, including how to use GANTT charts, McKinsey's 7 S approach and RASI analyses.
+It also explores how to use contingency plans and follows what policies must be adhered to.
+Finally, it looks into the role of sales and marketing in operational planning.

 Organisational strategic targets are the overall aims of the whole organisation.
 When implementing plans, the objectives and activities of each division, department, office, team and individual need to be aligned to support these aims.
 This is why operational management and planning is vital.
 It takes the overall organisational strategic targets and translates them into daily, weekly, monthly actions that moves the organisation closer to its longer-term goals.